-- a.
-A summary of known site details - b.
-City of Brandon's preference for the site, if defined - c.
-A clear understanding of all information required to constitute a completed expression of interest - d.
-City of Brandon incentives available for affordable housing projects - 5.4.2 Proposals/Expressions of interest will be evaluated by the Director of Economic Development or designee using established evaluation criteria.
-In the case of Expressions of Interest, upon completed evaluation, a short list of affordable housing projects that meet the current demand for affordable housing in Brandon will be established. - 5.4.3 Short listed organization(s) will be invited to submit a full proposal. - 5.4.4 Full proposals will be evaluated by the Director of Economic Development or designee and the project team, with the successful project being awarded the identified lands.
-All projects will be subject to Section 5.3.8, 5.3.9 & 5.3.10.
-Should the Purchaser discontinue providing affordable housing on the lands during the time frame established in the Offer to Purchase Agreement, the Purchaser shall forthwith pay to the City of Brandon fair market value for the lands as determined at the time of discontinuance of the affordable housing use.
+- 5.4.5 When disposing of affordable housing lands, the Director or designee should give consideration to meeting the demand for affordable housing for each level of the housing continuum as identified in the City of Brandon Housing Assessment and/or Housing Strategy. - 5.4.6 The Director or designee shall enter into an agreement to provide affordable housing for a specified timeframe of not less than 20 years.
+Should the Purchaser discontinue providing affordable housing on the lands during the time frame established in the Agreement, the Purchaser shall forthwith pay to the City of Brandon fair market value for the lands as determined at the time of discontinuance of the affordable housing use.
 Interest shall be payable to the City of Brandon at the rate of prime + 1% per annum, compounded semi-annually, from the date the aforementioned sum becomes due and payable by the Purchaser to the City of Brandon, until the City of Brandon receives payment in full.